Case Studies on Detection and Follow-up in NBBD network SWACH and NHM

 There was a small round structure which looked like a tumor on the lumbosacral region.
 It was intact and connected to the body by a stalk.
 Other anthropometric measures head size was normal and there was no defect of the lower limbs.

-The case was diagnosed having Lumbar spina bifida without hydrocephalus, It occurs when a developing baby’s spinal cord fails to develop or close properly while in the womb and no two cases are the same.
+It occurs when a developing baby’s spinal cord fails to develop or close properly while in the womb and no two cases are the same.
 Here it was seen on the skin possibly above the spinal defect (which here appeared to be a small one.
 It resembled a birthmark or protruding spinal cord tissue.

 Treatment & Follow-up